benjamd/demo-ventas/README.md

 In the administration there is one personal computer but no administrative system, instead all client and provider current accounts are managed with spredsheets, one for each company.
 The client and provider data might be found in the spredsheets, however the main reference is a folder where de data is written down: company and legal name, cuit (argentine company id), address, contacts, telephone and emails.

+Client's orders are taken by editing an spredsheet template, every client has a template with their own personal data: cliente name & address a list of 6 items ready to dispatch: product name, quantity kilograms., unit price (price per kg) and total, the price is in $AR without taxes (VAT 21%).
+An observation is usually made for the company's staff or client.
+This document model is printed in quadruplicate using legal format paper.
+The first copy is kept by the administration, the second is delivered to the company owner in order to keep control the proccess, the tripled and quadrupled copies along with a delivery note are given to the driver, who can make the waybill using the tripled copy.
+Then, when the driver gives the order to the customer with a delivery note, he returns with the tipled and quadruplicated copy with the client's signature, and gives all the papers to the administrative employee and the delivery order is finalized.
+Meanwhile, administration uses the original order to make the salebill in AFIP online system, and updates invoice price in the client's current account spredsheet, where also credit note and debit note as well as paymets are recorded.
+Then, using the salebill Administration complets the monthly sales spredsheet, the colums of de report are: date, client, product, kilograms, unit price, total price, VAT, unit cost, total cost and gross profit (total price - total cost). the unit cost is calculated by the purchase cost.
+Making the spredsheet by hand implies that the information about a certain month might be available two weeks later in the best scenario.

 ### Design

 ### Design software decision